connect-abdulbasit/Hi-There/README.md

 # Hi there 👋
-I am an undergraduate cs student of NUCES
+I am an undergraduate CS student of NUCES